farcasterxyz/protocol/docs/SPECIFICATION.md

 #### Fid Ownership

-Fid ownership is determined by the ID Registry contract.
+The ID Registry contract determines fid ownership.
 A custody address is valid only if the most recent event for the fid was a `Register` or `Transfer` event with the custody address in the `to` property.

 # 3. Hub Specifications